klauseduard/under-over-models/chapters/02-software-time-estimation.md

 [Bayesian statistics](06-theoretical-concepts.md#64-bayesian-statistics-and-uncertainty-management) offers a promising framework for addressing software estimation challenges by explicitly modeling and updating uncertainty.
 Rather than producing single-point estimates, Bayesian approaches generate probability distributions that quantify the range of possible outcomes and their likelihoods.

+> **Note for readers**: For a more comprehensive explanation of Bayesian statistics and the concepts mentioned in this section (such as informative priors, marginal likelihood, and hierarchical modeling), see [Chapter 6.4](06-theoretical-concepts.md#64-bayesian-statistics-and-uncertainty-management).

 In practice, a Bayesian approach to software estimation involves:

 1. **Formulating Prior Distributions**: Initial estimates are expressed as probability distributions rather than single values.
 These priors can be derived from historical data, expert knowledge, or both.